 The Parking and Traffic Regulations have been designed to best utilize the facilities and maintain orderly parking and safe traffic flow.
-Please feel free to call upon any public safety officer at any time or the Office of Police and Public Safety if you need assistance.
+Please feel free to contact the Office of Police and Public Safety if you need assistance.

 In accordance with Act 328 of the 1967 General Assembly, the Board of Visitors of UA-PTC established the following rules and regulations for the registration and operation of motor vehicles on UA-PTC property.
 These rules and regulations are binding on all members of the faculty, staff and student body.

 Responsibilities and Information

 A. Students and employees of UA-PTC may operate a motor vehicle at the college, provided:

 B. All campus vehicle accidents must be reported to the Office of Police and Public Safety.

 C. It is understood that registration neither obligates the college to set aside a parking space for every vehicle registered nor permits the driver to violate Parking and Traffic Regulations or Arkansas State Motor Vehicle Laws.